ApsaraDB/PolarDB-for-PostgreSQL/README.md

 ![arch.png](docs/imgs/1_polardb_architecture.png)

-PolarDB PostgreSQL (hereafter simplified as PolarDB) is a cloud native database service independently developed by Alibaba Cloud.
+PolarDB for PostgreSQL (hereafter simplified as PolarDB) is a cloud native database service independently developed by Alibaba Cloud.
 This service is 100% compatible with PostgreSQL and uses a shared-storage-based architecture in which computing is decoupled from storage.
 This service features flexible scalability, millisecond-level latency and hybrid transactional/analytical processing (HTAP) capabilities.

 1. Flexible scalability: You can use the service to scale out a compute cluster or a storage cluster based on your business requirements.
    - If the computing power is insufficient, you can scale out only the compute cluster.